WAGR G class G233 Leschenault Lady: Preservation

 In 1992, the Preservation Society found itself unable to continue and decided to shut down.
 It transferred its land lease and assets to the Western Australian division of the Australian Railway Historical Society, which now trades as Rail Heritage WA (RHWA).
 In 1994, Leschenault Lady participated in celebrations in Geraldton marking the centenary of the Midland Railway of Western Australia.
 In October 1995, the WAGR, which had long since adopted the trading name Westrail, transferred ownership of Leschenault Lady and the rest of the Vintage Train to RHWA.

 By then, the insurance and regulatory complexities of running a steam train on main lines were making operations of the Vintage Train increasingly difficult and expensive.
 Leschenault Lady was sent to Perth, where it operated a few tourist services.
 In 1999, RHWA volunteers overhauled the locomotive at the former Midland Railway Workshops.
-After that overhaul, which included replacement of the boiler tubes, no work was available for Leschenault Lady in the South West, and so it was loaned to the Golden Mile Loopline Railway in Boulder from 2001 to 2005.
-Following the conclusion of that arrangement, the locomotive was displayed for a short time at RHWA's Railway Museum in Bassendean; in April 2007, it was returned to the museum at Boyanup, which had been closed in 2005.
+Following that overhaul, which included replacement of the boiler tubes, no work was available for Leschenault Lady in the South West, and so it was loaned to the Golden Mile Loopline Railway in Boulder from 2001 to 2005.
+After that arrangement concluded, the locomotive was displayed for a short time at RHWA's Railway Museum in Bassendean; in April 2007, it was returned to the museum at Boyanup, which had been closed in 2005.

 In 2012, the Boyanup museum was reopened, under the new name "South West Rail and Heritage Centre".
 The question most frequently asked by local visitors to the reopened museum was, 'What's happening to Leschenault Lady, are you going to restore it?'
 The following year, 2013, RHWA volunteers began dismantling the locomotive so that the boiler could be sent away for repairs, and the rusted ashpan could be replaced.
 In early 2014, the boiler, which weighs 8.5 tonne, was crane lifted from Leschenault Ladys frames and sent off to Cutts Engineering in Manjimup for ultrasound testing, repairs and some updating.
 The boiler stays were replaced, a new ashpan was fabricated, and a new smokebox was fitted.
 Meanwhile, RHWA volunteers worked on the underframe, and local business Piacentini & Sons undertook an off-site restoration of the locomotive's tender.

 In December 2020, the boiler passed its cold-water pressure test.
 The following month, Piacentini sent the tender back to the museum.
 On 22 August 2021, the locomotive returned to steam, as part of celebrations marking the sesquicentenary of railways in Western Australia.
 Now that the locomotive is steaming again, RHWA will run it up and down the small length of track at the museum.
 RHWA is also hoping to secure a short section of the former WAGR line to Capel and Busselton, to take passengers on a longer ride and relive memories of the Vintage Train.
 As the locomotive weighs only about 40 tons with coal, it is also feasible to move it by truck to special events.